charleselm/html-week2-day1/README.md

 # html-week2-day1
-Today we are practicing forking a repo and adding our our spin on an HTML Doc.
+Today we are practicing forking a repo and adding our own spin on an HTML Doc.

 ([]) Add another html file called hello_world.html ([]) In the new file, add this block.
 (You can add this by using the keyboard shortcut '! + enter')